adnanAlKharfan/socialMedia-laravel-application/README.md

 - created_at
 - updated_at

+6. photos

+- id: Primary Key (PK)
+- file
+- created_at
+- updated_at

 In this schema:

+- Each user can have an associated photo.
+- Each post can have an associated photo.
 - Each user can have multiple posts.
 - Each post belongs to a user and a category.
 - Each comment is associated with a specific post.